rickgorman/awesomeq/README.md

 * Add custom Error classes
 * Sanitize all incoming params (including wildcards) with a middleware
 * Limit length of message bodies
+* Move remainder of the JSON generation into models (better yet, into JSON views)

 ## License